 An introduction to the work of Nick Burbridge, folk-rock band McDermott's Two Hours and Tommy McDermott's Theatre.

 Nick is an Anglo-Irish writer and musician based in Brighton, England and married with three children.
-He has been active for over twenty-five years as a poet, playwright, novelist, documentary, short story and song writer.
+He has been active for over thirty-five years as a poet, playwright, novelist, documentary, short story and song writer.
 His writing is characterised by a commitment to the dispossessed, undertaken without profit, and in relative obscurity.

 His short stories and poems have appeared in literary journals, and on BBC Radio, and he has three poetry collections published.
 A non-fiction work, with ex-military intelligence officer Fred Holroyd, War Without Honour, was launched at the House Of Commons and caused significant political disquiet, while his novel Operation Emerald, under the pseudonym Dominic McCartan, also proved controversial.